nspsck/STM32F411CEU6_BlackPill_Micropython/README.md

 Note that you have to wipe the whole flash during flashing the firmware for the modifications to take effect.

 ### Using external SPI-Flash
 You can either solder a external SPI-Flash directly on the board or connect the first SPI interface (`A4, A5, A6, A7`) to the external SPI-Flash module.
-Both way you can use the `8MB` version of firmware directly.
+Both way you can use the e.g. `8MB` version of firmware directly.
 Assuming your external SPI-Flash has `8MB` of storage.
 If the SPI-Flash is not wired/soldered correctly, the firmware still boots but you do not have access to the flash storage.

 ## How to build